overgrid/sensor-staleness-reconstruction/docs/ARCHITECTURE.md

   interpolation may be preferable to Chronos at short/medium gaps, but `reconstruct_stale_window()` currently always uses Chronos regardless of gap length.
 Deliberately not changed yet, pending a decision.
+- **MLflow authentication without a manual SSH tunnel** — MLflow is currently only reachable by tunneling directly to its port, bypassing a JupyterHub proxy that gates the public URL behind browser-session auth (see README).
+That's fine for interactive use, but not viable for anything automated (cron, CI) — nothing will be sitting there manually opening a tunnel at 2am.
+Needs a real fix: either a service account/token MLflow itself accepts (bypassing the JupyterHub proxy legitimately), or the proxy's auth scheme investigated for a script-friendly path in.
+Flagged to revisit after the Kafka work.